Omaha’s Henry Doorly Zoo and Aquarium is located in Nebraska, United States. It has been operating since 1894.

 During 1984 the museum was converted in to a 70,000 gallon salt water aquarium.

-1985 saw the renovation of the gorilla and orangutan buildings which were renamed to honour the Owen family.
+1985 saw the renovation of the gorilla and orangutan buildings which were renamed to honor the Owen family.

 During 1986 the zoo completed construction on World-Herald Square and First Tier Wolf Woods.